 Buying direct from the United States is easy and convenient.
 Credit cards, fax machines, direct dial telephone service, and air shipping allow easy transactions between countries.
 For estimates on Duty & VAT costs, visit http://www.dutycalculator.com/calculation/, a third party import duty calculator.

 We do not charge or cover duties, taxes or brokerage fees.
 FedEx may charge brokerage fees for some countries.
 You will be responsible for these charges.

 A Simple Guide to Modular Helmets

 Kind of gimmick-y in styling and features, but very nice overall.
 From one of the world’s largest helmet companies.
-I wear an older, simpler version of this helmet one for 95% of my riding (X1002).
+I wear an older, simpler version of this helmet for 95% of my riding (X1002).
 By far the easiest to use chin strap latch system.
 Lots of other nice details and features.
 Durable.
 Fairly quiet.
 Integrated intercom or audio system available.
 The ultimate chin-bar opening latch and hinge system.
-Italy.
+From Italy.

 Modular helmets provide superior versatility.
 At highway speeds and on sport and unfaired bikes you’ll enjoy ‘full-face’ protection and comfort, yet during short stops, or when riding slow somewhere you can open up the chin bar.
-This can be specially nice in hot weather.
+This can be especially nice in hot weather.
 If you want only one helmet to do both all-day longer-distance rides and also for frequent short-hop urban riding, we recommend them.

 New helmets take a while to 'break in'.
 Especially 'full coverage' and modular types.
 They also take a while to learn the various tabs and slots that open the chin bar and visor and vents.
 For a while one fumbles around with a new helmet but eventually one learns to use the various bits and it all gets easier.
 On my old Nolan helmet everything is now second nature.